A Georgia Baptist Institution

 Students are encouraged to meet with their advisor to discuss academic concerns and other issues affecting their academic performance.
 Other concerns regarding academic advising can be addressed to Abby Hogan, Advising Coordinator.

 Transitioning to life at Shorter University includes many challenges and growth opportunities.
-Whether it’s as simple as finding a specific classroom or as complicated as (insert your stressor), the First Year Experience office supports freshmen by coordinating efforts that make the transition as positive as possible.
-As initiatives expand with additional programming and resources, the first year experience will build a foundation of connection to the college that lasts throughout a student’s time at Shorter.
+Whether it’s as simple as finding a specific classroom or as complicated as (insert your stressor here), the First Year Experience office supports freshmen by coordinating First Year Seminar, offering a listening ear, directing to other campus resources and more.

-Offered for the first time during fall 2008, the Learning Community Experience at Shorter University allows first year students the opportunity to complete part of the core classes and explore an area related to personal interests.
+Offered for the first time during fall 2008, the Learning Community Experience at Shorter University continues to allow first year students the opportunity to complete part of the core classes and explore an area related to personal interests.

 In addition, the following websites have excellent information for university students.
 They include links to websites on study skills, time management, test anxiety, taking notes, reading university texts, improving your memory, and many more helpful topics.